Cryptocurrency 101: Here's Everything You Need To Know For Those Who Don't Know Sh*t

 - Regulatory Issues – Because the asset class is so new, governments and banks have not yet formed a coherent fiscal policy for them.
 Therefore, there’s always a risk that their taxation status, trading rules, or even outright legality, could change overnight.

-- Longevity – And it’s incredibly difficult to know which of those coins have realistic, mainstream, long-term potential.
+- Lifespan – Since everything is new, it’s incredibly difficult to know which of these coins have realistic, mainstream, or long-term potential.

 - Consumer Protection – Unlike traditional banks, cryptocurrency doesn’t have any official safeguards or insurances.

-- Human Error – e.g accidentally pressing an incorrect order, losing your private keys may be a problem for first-time investors as well.
+- Margin of Human Error – e.g accidentally pressing an incorrect order, losing your private keys may be a problem for first-time investors as well.